AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/reference/push-notifications/ios/configure-extension.md

+---
+title: Configure a Notification Content extension
+description: Instructions on how to configure the AEPNotificationContent extension
+keywords:
+- Notification Content Extensions
+- AEPNotificationContent
+- Push
+- Push Template
+- Push Templates
+---

 # Configure the Notification Content extension

 With the AEPNotificationContent package now available after following the [installation steps](./index.md), the app must now be configured to use the Adobe SDK when the Notification Content extension is called.